spark-notebook/spark-notebook/README.md

 ```
 export HADOOP_CONF_DIR=/etc/hadoop/conf (or any other means of setting environment variables)
 ```
 1. Prepare the application master environment by adding the variables to the customSparkConf.
-This is how you would add variables that are commonly added via spark.yarn.am.extraJavaOptions.
-E.g. in order to run on Hortonworks HDP you need to add a definition for the variable `hdp.version`:)
+This is how you would add variables that are commonly added via `spark.yarn.am.extraJavaOptions`.
+E.g. in order to run on **Hortonworks HDP** you need to add a definition for the variable `hdp.version`:)
 ```
 "customSparkConf" : {
   "hdp.version": "2.2.x.x-yyyy"